en_USEnglish

 • Clarity : They make information accessible even to less attentive readers.

-To maximize this impact, it's crucial to give careful thought to the formatting of bullet points and their association with other visual elements of the presentation.
-By adapting the use of bullet points to tools such as PowerPoint, Canva or Google SlidesIn this way, you can create a coherent, appealing whole that attracts the audience's attention.
+To maximize this impact, it is crucial to carefully consider the formatting of bullet points and their association with other visual elements in the presentation.
+By adapting the use of bullet points to tools like PowerPoint, Canva or Google Slides, it is possible to create a coherent and attractive whole that attracts the attention of the audience.

 Attention-grabbing strategies

-To keep your audience's attention, other techniques can be integrated into bullet points.
-Change the color bullets can help highlight key information, making the message more engaging.
-Similarly, the use of a variety of symbols, whether squares, circles or arrows, can add a visual dynamic that guides the audience's eye.
+To maintain your audience's attention, other techniques can be integrated with bullet points.
+Change the color Bullet points can help highlight key information, making the message more engaging.
+Similarly, using a variety of symbols, whether squares, circles, or arrows, can add visual dynamics that guide the audience's eye.

-Thoughtful organization of content remains crucial.
+Thoughtful content organization remains crucial.
 Limit elements to three or four bullet points per slide.
-This avoids the feeling of overload and preserves the audience's attention by offering only essential information.
-By favoring a simple, hierarchical structure, bullet points become more than a visual aid, they become key elements that help to orientate the presentation.
+This helps avoid overload and maintains the audience's attention by providing only the essential information.
+By promoting a simple, hierarchical structure, bullet points become more than a visual aid; they become key elements that help guide the presentation.

 Strategy Description

-Varying symbols Use different visual symbols to reinforce engagement.
+Varying symbols Use different visual symbols to enhance engagement.

 Change colors Use contrasting colors to attract attention.